core-wg/href/draft-ietf-core-href.md

 appropriately pre-normalized and by resource aliases.

-When CRIs are compared to select (or avoid) a network action, such as retrieval of a representation, fragment components (if any) should be excluded from the comparison.
+When CRIs are compared to select (or avoid) a network action, such as retrieval of a representation, fragment components (if any) do not play a role and typically are excluded from the comparison.

 # CRI References